DavidEGrayson/nix-update/README.md

-Hey, maybe we shouldn't use this code.

-Check out a similar version written in Haskell over here:
+This project is suspended.
+Check out this project instead:

 https://github.com/expipiplus1/update-nix-fetchgit